-10. Campus Interview
+9. Campus Interview

 In the interest of fairness, each interview visit should be similar in structure and schedule.

 The Search Committee typically takes an active part in the design and planning of each visit.
 Departmental practice varies somewhat, but typically the schedule includes interviews with the Search Committee as well as with individual faculty members, and at least one seminar or Colloquium presentation.
-For maximum visibility and sharing of collegial information, all Colloquia presented by prospective candidates should be announced in writing via campus email and a copy of the announcement must be uploaded in AP Recruit.
+For maximum visibility and sharing of collegial information, all Colloquia presented by prospective candidates should be announced in writing via campus email and a copy of the announcement must be uploaded in UC Recruit.
 The Dean or designee meets with each candidate.

 Enhance the formal interview process by including a campus tour or social events.
-The candidate can also meet with other units outside the department, including, but not limited to: Vice Chancellor for Research, Benefits Office, ISS, and Directors of Centers/Institutes.
+The candidate can also meet with other units outside the department.